geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 This deliberate mix of communities of place and practice in the MAFN project is itself an application of a capability-based community development methodology.
 In our interpretation, it correlates with the concept of ‘active ageing’ in the AFCC approach as a position distinct from medical or social models of disability, instead emphasising the active self-determination of individuals in any social, economic or technical process <span class="citation" data-cites="nussbaum2003 sen1999">(Nussbaum, 2003; Sen, 1999)</span>.

-{{ include image.html description="WHO Age Friendly Flower’, as adapted by MAFN" url="/assets/images/blog/placecal-capabilities/who-flower.png" class="frame" }}
+{{<image-with-caption "who-flower.png" "WHO Age Friendly Flower’, as adapted by MAFN" "WHO Age Friendly Flower’, as adapted by MAFN" "frame">}}

 In discussions of this and earlier work operationalising the capability approach in the context of older people and place <span class="citation" data-cites="white2018a">(White &amp; Hammond, 2018)</span> we argue that the distinction between place-based interventions emphasising the active role of older citizens in deciding and creating the services and systems that ensure equality of opportunity across the life-course have two key features in common with the capability approach.
 These two features are indicated in the WHO AFCC ‘flower’ diagram, which shows an individual older person’s experience at the centre of a flower with eight petals each indicating a different domain of determining factors in the social, economic or physical environment.
-The diagram demonstrates how the ‘age friendly approach’ places individual human experience at the centre of both any understanding of the determinants of opportunities for a well-lived life, <strong>and</strong> at the centre of any actions taken to improve those opportunities <span class="citation" data-cites="worldhealthorganization2007">(World Health Organization, 2007)</span>.
+The diagram demonstrates how the ‘age friendly approach’ places individual human experience at the centre of both any understanding of the determinants of opportunities for a well-lived life, **and** at the centre of any actions taken to improve those opportunities <span class="citation" data-cites="worldhealthorganization2007">(World Health Organization, 2007)</span>.

-Definitions of the capability approach insist on ‘people’s freedom to choose the lives <em>they</em> have reason to value’ <span class="citation" data-cites="sen1999">(Sen, 1999, p. p18)</span>.
+Definitions of the capability approach insist on ‘people’s freedom to choose the lives _they_ have reason to value’ <span class="citation" data-cites="sen1999">(Sen, 1999, p. p18)</span>.
 All aspects of the social, economic and physical environment are implicated in the interdependent structural enabling or disabling of each individual’s desires.
 This is represented in the WHO flower, which shows the interaction of multi-determinants of healthy ageing.
 In capability terms, Kleine <span class="citation" data-cites="kleine2013">(2013)</span>, using Alsop and Heinsohn <span class="citation" data-cites="alsop2005">(2005, p. p8)</span>, shows how the agency of the individual to make ‘meaningful choices’ is a capacity that is measured by that individual’s ‘asset endowment’ which has ‘psychological, informational, organisational, material, social, financial and human’ components.

 Reiterating these themes with a more philosophical tone, Nussbaum describes the capability model in the form of a question: ‘what are the people of the group … actually able to do and be?’ <span class="citation" data-cites="nussbaum1999">(Nussbaum, 1999, p. p34)</span>.
 In doing so she offers a concrete ethical test to ensure that people are being engaged in a manner which respects their fundamental existence, rather than having choices ‘made for them’ on the basis of external characterisation or assumptions of their abilities, feelings or opinions.
 The test contains the expectation that this question needs to be asked of all individuals and groups, and requires an ongoing negotiation between all Beings.<a href="#fn2" class="footnote-ref" id="fnref2" role="doc-noteref"><sup>2</sup></a>

-In this interpretation, we argue that the three main conceptual impacts of adopting a capability approach are the assumption of the right of each individual to define their Being, and recognition that <em>both</em> the actual existence <em>and</em> potential of their Being is interdependent with the social economic and political context of that existence.
+In this interpretation, we argue that the three main conceptual impacts of adopting a capability approach are the assumption of the right of each individual to define their Being, and recognition that _both_ the actual existence _and_ potential of their Being is interdependent with the social economic and political context of that existence.
 Firstly, there is a requirement for direct engagement with citizens and discovery of their real and actual desires.
 Secondly, individuals are always part of groups and societies, and our capabilities to achieve our desired Being are collective and relational.
 The third impact is demonstrated in the drive to ask this question at all.
-The capability approach is an active and collective question seeking to support individuals to overcome the actual specific barriers preventing them from realising their desired states of Being: indeed, this is why it is an <em>approach</em> and not a <em>model</em> <span class="citation" data-cites="sen1999">(Sen, 1999)</span>.<a href="#fn3" class="footnote-ref" id="fnref3" role="doc-noteref"><sup>3</sup></a>
+The capability approach is an active and collective question seeking to support individuals to overcome the actual specific barriers preventing them from realising their desired states of Being: indeed, this is why it is an _approach_ and not a _model_ <span class="citation" data-cites="sen1999">(Sen, 1999)</span>.<a href="#fn3" class="footnote-ref" id="fnref3" role="doc-noteref"><sup>3</sup></a>

 We summarise this interpretation of the capability approach and how it can be distinguished from a wide range of technical and social attempts to enable greater equity of opportunity in Table 1.

+{{<rawhtml>}}

 <table class="table table--4col">
   <caption>